 The earlier NAT course was taught in the same way as many other 10 point courses with 17+1 lectures.
 8 tutorials, 2 courseworks (10+20 percent) and an exam (70 percent of the course mark).
-The on-line course will differ from this scheme as detailed below.
+The on-line course will differ from this scheme in some details, as described in last-year's NCO proposal.

-Based on the experiences with the IVR online course, the online distance learning course NCO will be taught with a slightly different structure using these mechanisms:
+Based on the experiences with the IVR inverted classroom scheme and after discussion with other staff, the course NCN will be taught using these mechanisms:

-- 1) The lectures are delivered as pre-recorded videos via the web.
+1) The lectures are delivered as pre-recorded videos via the web.
 Each lecture consists of 2-4 topic segments.
-Each topic segment has the PDF slides, references, drill questions, and a video that is available in webm format for download or streaming on the course web page. - 2) Students work individually on the two coursework assignments (10 + 20 percent).
+Each topic segment has the PDF slides, references, drill questions, and a video that is available in webm format for download or streaming on the course web page.

+- 2) Students work individually on the two coursework assignments (10 + 20 percent).
 They are required to submit a report for each assignment including any code used for obtaining the reported results.
-The coursework is marked based on the report..
-Assignments will be similar to the assignments of the NAT course.

-- 3) In a weekly chat session spontaneous discussions are encouraged based on the drill questions or questions arising from the coursework and the video content.
-Pre-submitted questions by the students will be answered either in the chat session or in a video message. - 4) The students are required to take short weekly tests which are automatically and instantaneously evaluated.
+The coursework is marked based on the report.
+Assignments will be similar to the assignments of the NAT course. - 3) In a weekly presence session spontaneous discussions are encouraged based on the drill questions or questions arising from the coursework and the video content.
+Pre-submitted questions by the students will be answered either in the chat session or in a video message. - 4) All students are required to take short weekly tests (10 multiple choice questions, mainly bookwork, 10 15 min per week) which are automatically and instantaneously evaluated.
 Each test can be taken only in the respective week and is worth 1% of the course mark.
-Some of the test questions will require the use of Matlab code that is provided on the course page.
+One of the weekly test questions will require the use of Matlab code that is provided on the course page.
 The first two of the ten tests will test relevant background knowledge, i.e. mainly probability theory and linear algebra.
-Empirical research in online-education has shown that this measure is effective in encouraging a continuous engagement of distance learning students with the course. - 5) There is a written exam worth 60%, consisting of one obligatory question (with 10 subparts covering the whole course), and then a choice of one other question out of two questions.
-The exam will be taken remotely and will be supervised by a commercial invigilation service.
-As students from different time zones are expected participate in GTM-daytime chat sessions, they can be expected to be available also for an exam during GTM-daytime such that only one exam will be offered.
-If there is a substantial number of local students or students who decide to travel to Edinburgh for the exam, the set-up of a local exam can be considered.
-Students will decide about their exam preference in by the second week of term.
+Empirical research in online-education has shown that this measure is effective in encouraging a continuous engagement of distance learning students with the course.
+In order to make the learning experience comparable, also NCN students will be required to take the tests. - 5) There is a written exam worth 60%, consisting of one obligatory question (with 10 subparts covering the whole course), and then a choice of one other question out of two questions.